Everything you need to know about Chris Froome's salbutamol case - Cycling Weekly

 What about any other samples taken during the Vuelta?

-Team Sky said in a statement that 20 other samples were collected from Froome during the Vuelta, and none required “any further explanation”.
-In other words, none returned an adverse analytical finding.
+20 other samples were collected from Froome during the Vuelta, and none required “any further explanation”.
+In other words, none returned results that warranted investigation by anti-doping authorities.

-Is Froome suspended?
+Why wasn’t Froome suspended?

-Froome is not currently suspended from competition as a result of the finding.
+While the investigation into him was ongoing, Froome was not suspended from competition due to the nature of the substance for which he was under investigation.

-The UCI said in a statement relating to Froome’s AAF: “Pursuant to Article 7.9.1 of the UCI Anti-Doping Rules, the presence of a Specified Substance such as Salbutamol in a sample does not result in the imposition of such mandatory provisional suspension against the rider.”
+According to WADA rules, salbutamol is not considered a “specified substance” meaning that Froome’s test result did not subject him to a mandatory provisional suspension that would have prevented him from riding while his case was being investigated.

 What happens now?